Andrew Nabbout: 2020–21 season

 It was announced on 1 September that Nabbout would join Perth Glory FC for the upcoming 2020–21 season set to start in December 2020.
-He signed a two year contract with the 2019 finalists.
+He signed a two-year contract with the 2019 finalists.
 On 23 September, however, it was announced that we will not be joining Perth due to CBA and relocation issues.
 The next day it was announced that Nabbout joined rivals Melbourne City on a one-year deal.

 International career

 On 27 August 2013, it was confirmed that Lebanon national team coach Giuseppe Giannini had offered Nabbout a place in the national team to boost their attacking squad, being possible through his personal heritage.
 Nabbout declined the offer, in hopes that he could make the Australia national team, to make an appearance in Brazil for the 2014 FIFA World Cup.
 Despite this, coach Ange Postecoglou did not select him in the squad for the World Cup, making it still possible for Nabbout to play for Lebanon.

 In March 2018, Nabbout was named in the Australia squad for the friendlies against Norway and Colombia.
 Nabbout started his first international friendly against Norway on 24 March 2018.
 He played as a striker before coming off in the 67th minute for Tomi Juric as Australia lost the match 4–1.
 Nabbout started in Australia's second friendly four days later, a 0–0 draw against Colombia.
 He played on the left wing and earned praise for his performance before being brought off in the 73rd Minute for Robbie Kruse.

 Two months later, in May, Nabbout was selected for the preliminary squad for the 2018 FIFA World Cup in Russia.
 The following week, Bert van Marwijk announced a cut-down squad of 26 players.
 Nabbout and former Newcastle Jets teammate Dimitri Petratos survived the cut.

 On 1 June 2018, Nabbout scored his first international goal in Australia's 4–0 victory over Czech Republic.
 Nabbout was selected for Australia's final 23-man squad for the tournament.
 Nabbout made his FIFA World Cup debut against France on 16 June 2018.
-Nabbout started as a striker however was substituted in the 64th minute for Tomi Juric after he dislocated his shoulder.
+Nabbout also started against Denmark on 21 June 2018 but was substituted in the 75th minute for Tomi Juric after he dislocated his shoulder.